All About Love: New Visions: Preface

 In the preface of the book, bell hooks writes about being abandoned by love in her girlhood.
-While she does not provide the reader with context to the details of that abandonment, hooks reflects to the reader that she realized that all the years she was looking for love, she was truly longing to heal from the initial abandonment.
-Hooks writes that when she finally got herself moved on from that incident and ready to love in the present, she felt that the world she lives in (our world) became "loveless." hooks ends the preface of the book with an explanation of why she chooses to write about love.
+While she does not provide the reader with context to the details of that abandonment, hooks reflects to the reader that she realised that all the years she was looking for love, she was truly longing to heal from the initial abandonment. hooks writes that when she finally got herself moved on from that incident and ready to love in the present, she felt that the world she lives in (our world) became "loveless." hooks ends the preface of the book with an explanation of why she chooses to write about love.
 She writes, "I write of love to bear witness both to the danger in this movement, and to call for a return to love.
 Redeemed and restored, love returns us to the promise of everlasting life.
 When we love, we can let our hearts speak."